somenath203/Text-Summarizer-using-Transformers-and-Gradio/README.md

 ```
 http://127.0.0.1:7860
 ```
-Copy the URL and paste in browser to open the application.
+You can use this URL to launch the application in your browser.